singh-dhruv/school-ma/readme.md

 # Security Vulnerabilities

-If you discover a security vulnerability within SMS, please send an e-mail to H.R.
-Shadhin via [dev@hrshadhin.me](mailto:dev@hrshadhin.me).
+If you discover a security vulnerability within SMS, please send an e-mail to DHRUV PRATAP SINGH via db4726@srmist.edu.in.
 All security vulnerabilities will be promptly addressed.

 # License